Veg Buffet

 • Then add chopped pieces of paneer.
 Paneer leaves the water.
 So cook for another 5 min and add salt, garm masala, and amchur/ lemon juice.

-• The Delicious and Healthy Palak Paneer is ready. top it with my choice of Mirch ki tari and trust me you would always make palak paneer in this super-easy way.
+• The Delicious Palak Paneer is ready. top it with my choice of Mirch ki tari and trust me you would always make palak paneer in this super-easy way.
 Enjoy!

 Notes